-- SME – organizations make the mistake of placing subject matter experts into leadership roles.
+- SME – organizations make the mistake of placing subject matter experts (SME) into leadership roles.
 Being a SME has nothing to do with being a great leader.

+Very often, SMEs have no desire to be a leader.
+They would rather stay in a SME-specific role.
 See point #1 as to why they then pursue leadership positions.

 I have seen entire companies turned around by great leaders that were from completely different industries.